 When using content from one of VOA's feed providers such as ABC NewsOne, AFP, AP and Reuters, you must check all restrictions.
-Questions about the video feeds should be directed to the COR, Steven Springer (sspringer@voanews.com), and to the Senior Archivists at Senior-Archivists@voanews.com.
+Questions about the video feeds should be directed to the COR and to the Senior Archivists.

 (Also see Video Usage Rights, p.
-70)
+71)